Ramen: Noodles

+The origin of jiǎnshuǐ isn't clear.
+It is said to originate in Inner Mongolia.
+Making noodles with jiǎnshuǐ lends them a yellowish hue as well as a firm texture.
+But since there is no natural jiǎnshuǐ or kansui in Japan, it was difficult to make jiǎnshuǐ miàn or chūkamen before the Meiji Restoration (1868).

 Ramen comes in various shapes and lengths.
 It may be thick, thin, or even ribbon-like, as well as straight or wrinkled.

-Traditionally, ramen noodles were made by hand, but with growing popularity many ramen restaurants prefer to use noodle-making machines to meet the increased demand and improve quality.
+Traditionally, ramen noodles were made by hand, but with growing popularity, many ramen restaurants prefer to use noodle-making machines to meet the increased demand and improve quality.
 Automatic ramen-making machines imitating manual production methods have been available since the mid-20th century produced by such Japanese manufacturers as Yamato MFG. and others.

 Soup

-Ramen soup is generally made from stock based on chicken or pork, combined with a variety of ingredients such as pork bones, katsuobushi (skipjack tuna flakes), niboshi (dried baby sardines), beef bones, shiitake, onions, and kombu (kelp).
-Some modern ramen broths can also be vegetable-based.
-Tare is often added to broth to make the soup.
+Similar to Chinese soup bases, ramen soup is generally made from chicken or pork, though vegetable and fish stock is also used.
+This base stock is often combined with dashi stock components such as katsuobushi (skipjack tuna flakes), niboshi (dried baby sardines), saba bushi (mackerel flakes), shiitake, and kombu (kelp).
+Ramen stock is usually divided into two categories: chintan and paitan.